nightroman/PowerShellTraps/PowerShell.exe/Exit-code-0-with-File/README.md

 Using `-Command` to execute the script causes the correct (failing) exit code to be returned when the script throws an error.

-As far as `-Command` return the correct exit code, this issue may look not serious until a script path or arguments contain special characters or just spaces.
+As far as `-Command` returns correct exit codes, this issue may look not serious until a script path or arguments contain special characters or just spaces.
 Quoting and escaping everything correctly for `-Command` is difficult.